Kruptein/PlanarAlly/README.md

 To remove a token from the board, you can select it and press the delete key.

+Users are automatically the owner of any shape they draw.
+The DM always is co-owner.
+Although possible through the js console there is no UI in place to give other players ownership of your assets.
+(WIP)

+If you own an asset a panel will appear on selection of the asset at the right side of your screen.
+Here you can keep track of various trackers (e.g. health) and auras (e.g. vision/light/paladin auras).
+If any tracker or aura is listed here you can click on the number and directly update it.  (simple + and - operations also work e.g. '-23')

+By clicking on the edit button in this panel, a larger dialog will show where you can change the asset settings.
+You can change the name to track it by and whether it will stop vision/light of passing through.
+You can also add one or multiple trackers.
+To do this give the tracker a name and at least fill in the first box with a number.
+This usually represents the current value of the tracker.
+The secondbox is optional and can be used for example for a maximum value.
+The eye is used to toggle whether ALL other players can see this tracker.
+The trashcan is used to remove the tracker.

+The auras work in a similar fashion.
+The boxes represent a radius of bright and dim light. (again the second box is optional)
+The dim light radius will always be at half opacity in regards to the chosen colour using the colour picker.
+The lightbulb toggles whether this aura represents a light/vision source that will pass through fog of war.

 ### User management

 A basic user system is present which allows anyone to register or login to the website.